 State law requires that we also report additional information.

 - Core Curriculum: At Saugatuck High School, we are working to shift our curriculum to meet the requirements of the Common Core curriculum and Michigan Science Expectations adopted by the State of Michigan.
-Common Core standards can be reviewed by visiting the Michigan Department of Education website (http://michigan.gov/mde).
+Common Core standards can be reviewed by visiting the Michigan Department of Education website (http://gov/mde).

-5. Parent/Teach Conferences: During the 2017-2018 school year, an average of 47 of our students’ parents attended Parent/Teacher conferences, or approximately 49% of our students’ parents.
+- Parent/Teach Conferences: During the 2019-2020 school year, an average of 60 of our students’ parents attended Parent/Teacher conferences, or approximately 84% of our students’ parents.

+- Our students have the opportunity to earn college credit through concurrent enrollment with Lake Michigan College and Ferris State University, Dual Enrollment through Hope College, and through participation in the South Ottawa Early College.
+During the 2019-2020 school year 45 students earned 120 college credits.
 Recently, Saugatuck High School was one of only 433 schools across the United States and Canada to be named to the Advanced Placement Honor Roll.
-Students at Saugatuck High School have the opportunity to take Advanced Placement courses in Environmental Science, Psychology, Government, U.S. and World History, Language and Composition and Literature and Composition as well as a variety of AP courses online.
-In 2018-2019, students took 52 Advanced Placement exams earning a mean score of 3.48 compared to a mean score in Michigan of 3.04, the United States mean of 2.87, and a worldwide mean of 2.89%.
+Students at Saugatuck High School have the opportunity to take Advanced Placement courses in Environmental Science, Psychology, Government, U.S. and World History, Technology, Language and Composition and Literature and Composition as well as a variety of AP courses that are offered online.
+In 2019-2020, students took 52 Advanced Placement exams earning a mean score of 3.48 compared to a mean score in Michigan of 3.04, the United States mean of 2.87, and a worldwide mean of 2.89%.
 Last year 43 students or 15% of the student body, took an AP exam with 83% of those students achieving a credit earning score of three or better.